- After a car accident, put your car in park, check for injuries, and call 911 if you are injured.

 Contact Chopra & Nocerino if You Have Questions About Filing a Car Accident Claim

 We are real New Yorkers with over 20 years of combined experience and hundreds of millions of dollars secured in verdicts and settlements for our clients.
-Our New York personal injury lawyers know what to say and what not to say when dealing with insurers.
+Our Long Island personal injury lawyers know what to say and what not to say when dealing with insurers.
 We can guide you, file your personal injury claim, and fight for the compensation you deserve.

 Our compassionate and skilled injury lawyers are dedicated to serving injury victims throughout the five boroughs of New York.
 We charge no upfront fees, and you only pay if we win.